The fundamentals of art are the building blocks of an artwork. They are color, composition, value, form, brushwork, and perspective.

 Perspective in art refers to the depiction of a three-dimensional environment on a two-dimensional surface in a way that captures the relative size, position, and appearance of objects.
 It is made up of two parts: linear perspective and aerial (or atmospheric) perspective.

-Linear perspective is used by artists to determine the relative size, position, and shape of objects by using drawn or imagined lines which converge at a point on the horizon (vanishing point).
+Linear perspective is used by artists to determine the relative size, position, and shape of objects by using drawn or imagined lines that converge at a point on the horizon (vanishing point).
 When one vanishing point is used, that is called one-point perspective.
 When two vanishing points are used, that is called two-point perspective, and so on.

 Below are two examples of one-point perspective in action: